verzada/FhirStarter.DotNetCore/docs/FHIRService/CreatingAFHIRService.md

 ## If you want validation

 You'll need profiles to validate from to make it properly work.
 However you can use the standard profile to initally test and see if the validation works.
+Go to [Getting started with Validation](../Validation/GettingStartedWithValidation.md) to learn more.